lcp-llp/terraform-provider-veeambackup/docs/index.md

 - `username` (String) - Username for authenticating with the Veeam Backup for Microsoft Azure server.
 Can also be sourced from the `VEEAMBACKUP_USERNAME` environment variable.
 - `password` (String, Sensitive) - Password for authenticating with the Veeam Backup for Microsoft Azure server.
 Can also be sourced from the `VEEAMBACKUP_PASSWORD` environment variable.

-### Optional

-- `api_key` (String, Sensitive) - API key for authenticating with the Veeam Backup for Microsoft Azure server.
-Required for most operations.
-Can also be sourced from the `VEEAMBACKUP_API_KEY` environment variable.

 ## API Compatibility

 This provider is compatible with Veeam Backup for Microsoft Azure version 8.1 REST API.

 ## Authentication Flow

-1. The provider uses the provided API key and username/password to authenticate with the `/api/oauth2/token` endpoint
+1. The provider uses the provided username/password to authenticate with the `/api/oauth2/token` endpoint using the OAuth2 Password grant type
-2. Upon successful authentication, an access token is retrieved and used for subsequent API calls
+2. Upon successful authentication, an access token and refresh token are retrieved and used for subsequent API calls
-3. The provider automatically handles token refresh using the refresh token when needed
+3. The provider automatically handles token refresh using the refresh token when the access token expires
+4. All API requests include the access token in the Authorization header as `Bearer <token>`
 4. All API requests include the access token in the `Bearer <JWT>` format in the Authorization header

 ## Error Handling